concord-consortium/genigames-servers/README.md

     gem install librarian

 To update to the genigames server you need to setup the auth.cfg file to know about the genigames.pem file.

+To add a new recipe or attribute to one of the servers, you edit the `nodes/SERVER_NAME.json` file, then run

+    fix node:SERVER_NAME